Zgirt/QCS-Budget-Proposal/README.md

 - **Booster 1 - Tier 1 PR**: $40k per month on top of base -> This allows us to advertise Qubic on renowned platforms like Coindesk, Coindesk Newsletters, Cointelegraph, etc.
 - **Booster 1 + 2 - Tier 1 PR + KOLs**: $80k per month on top of base -> PR from Booster 1 with paid KOLs approved and managed by some of our current organic KOLs.
 We work only with reputable KOLs.

-**Note**: This is not full-throttle marketing compared to other projects, but it is reasonable given the current CCF budget.
+**Note**: Important to know is that this is still not full throttle marketing compared to other projects and for the things we want to achieve.
+But while looking at the current CCF these are reasonable numbers that will still get us an awesome boost short term.

 ### Ecosystem Development (5 HC)